doit-solutions/svelte-yet-another-router/README.md

 Finally, a `Switch` component is available.
 Among the first level of `Route` components contained within a `Switch` component, only the first one with a matching path is rendered.
 This, among other things, allows for the construction of "catch all" routes for handling unknown paths.

-## Upgrade from version 1 to 2
+## Breaking changes from version 1 to 2
+### `$activeClassName` is no longer available
-The only breaking change when upgrading from version 1 to 2 is the handling of active links.
-In version one, this was managed through the store `$activeClassName`, through which you could set which CSS class would be applied to an active `<Link />` (i.e. a link component which points to the currently active URL).
+In version 1, handling af active links was managed through the store `$activeClassName`, through which you could set which CSS class would be applied to an active `<Link />` (i.e. a link component which points to the currently active URL).

 In version 2, management of active links is more powerful.
 Not only can you set which attribute value to use but also the attribute _name_ (i.e., you're not restricted to only set the `class` attribute).